 76 cable cars used to exist in Chiatura

 Since Chiatura is located in a valley and surrounded by steep hills, it was not easy to transport the workers to the mines and the material from the mines.
 The solution was cable cars.
 And the Soviets built 76 of them: 26 cable cars were used to transport people, 50 to transport materials.
 At that time, Chiatura was the most important manganese mining plant in the world.
 After the collapse of the giant empire, the entire industry collapsed and many inhabitants left the city.
 Chiatura had degenerated into some sort of ghost town.
 The fact that between 1992 and 2004 there was no gas, water or electricity in the city contributed to this.

 Today Chiatura has recovered a little.
 18 cable cars are in operation, 11 of them for passenger transport.
 Their use is free of charge.
-The cable cars are still used today by the miners, but also by all the other inhabitants, whether to do the shopping or simply to get down to the city centre.
-Among the few tourists who visit Chiatura, the «floating coffins», as the locals call their flying tin cans, are also very popular.
+The cable cars are still used today by the miners, but also by all the other inhabitants, whether to do the shopping or simply to get down to the city center.
+Among the few tourists who visit Chiatura, the «flying coffins», as the locals call their flying tin cans, are also very popular.

 Katskhi Rock and other rock formations